smart-data-models/dataModel.Agrifood/AgriProductType/doc/new_spec_EN-US.md

 }
 ```
 #### AgriProductType NGSI V2 normalized Example
 Here is an example of a AgriProductType in JSON format as normalized.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:AgriProductType:398aa5f4-6a81-4dea-9f85-e9869441a257",